-In April 1667, Newton returned to the University of Cambridge, and in October he was elected as a fellow of Trinity.^{[30][31]} Fellows were required to be ordained as priests, although this was not enforced in the restoration years and an assertion of conformity to the Church of England was sufficient.
-However, by 1675 the issue could not be avoided and by then his unconventional views stood in the way.^[32] Nevertheless, Newton managed to avoid it by means of special permission from Charles II.
+In April 1667, he returned to Cambridge and in October was elected as a fellow of Trinity.
+[23][24] Fellows were required to become ordained priests, although this was not enforced in the restoration years and an assertion of conformity to the Church of England was sufficient.
+However, by 1675 the issue could not be avoided and by then his unconventional views stood in the way.
+[25] Nevertheless, Newton managed to avoid it by means of special permission from Charles II.

-His academic work impressed the Lucasian professor Isaac Barrow, who was anxious to develop his own religious and administrative potential (he became master of Trinity College two years later); in 1669, Newton succeeded him, only one year after receiving his MA.
-Newton was elected a Fellow of the Royal Society (FRS) in 1672.^[1]
+His studies had impressed the Lucasian professor Isaac Barrow, who was more anxious to develop his own religious and administrative potential (he became master of Trinity two years later); in 1669 Newton succeeded him, only one year after receiving his MA.
+He was elected a Fellow of the Royal Society (FRS) in 1672.
+[3]